Pimelea hispida

 Pimelea hispida, commonly known as bristly pimelea, is a species of flowering plant in the family Thymelaeaceae and is endemic to the southwest of Western Australia.
 It is an erect shrub with elliptic leaves and erect clusters of pink flowers surrounded by 4 green involucral bracts.

 Description

 Pimelea hispida is a shrub that typically grows to a height of 0.2–1.5 m with a single stem at ground level.
 The leaves are elliptic, 9–29 mm long, 2–9 mm wide on a petiole 1–2 mm long.
-The flowers are arranged in clusters on an erect peduncle 5–40 mm long, each flower on a pedicel 0.4–1 mm long.
+The flowers are pink, arranged in clusters on an erect peduncle 5–40 mm long, each flower on a pedicel 0.4–1 mm long.
 The clusters are surrounded by 4 involucral bracts that are 9–20 mm long and 7–20 mm wide and green with pink or yellow parts.
 The flower tube is 11–16 mm long, the sepals 2.5–5 mm long, and the stamens are usually longer than the sepals.
 Flowering occurs from September to December.